alexocode/talks/social/you-know-nothing/you-know-nothing.md

 ^
 Based on that we come to a judgement: "This is a great dev, he really knows his JS!"

+^
+We lose sight of the other parts ...

 ---
 [.background-color: #ffffff]
 [.footer-style: #FFF186, Trim Poster, alignment(right), line-height(0.8), text-scale(1.0)]